acconeer/acconeer-python-exploration/docs/detectors/a121/presence_detector.rst

    \bar{s}_\text{inter_dev}(f, d) = \alpha_\text{inter_dev} \cdot \bar{s}_\text{inter_dev}(f-1, d) + (1 - \alpha_\text{inter_dev}) \cdot s_\text{inter_dev}(f, d)

 This is the basis of the inter-frame presence detection.
-As with the intra-frame deviation, it's favorable to normalize this with the noise floor and, if relevant, apply a depth filter.
-Both are discussed in later sections.
+As with the intra-frame deviation, it's favorable to normalize this with the noise floor.

 Inter-frame phase boost
 ^^^^^^^^^^^^^^^^^^^^^^^